 Cassie Storlie earned her Ph.D. in Counselor Education and Supervision from The University of Iowa and is currently licensed in Ohio as a Professional Clinical Counselor with Supervisory Endorsement (LPCC-S) and as a Registered Nurse (RN) in Illinois.
 Dr. Storlie has held a variety of leadership positions at state, regional levels and international levels in the counseling profession.
 She teaches graduate courses in counseling skills and procedures, clinical mental health and doctoral internship, research methods and multicultural counseling.
-She chairs the ACES Advocacy Network and is on the Executive Council for Chi Sigma Iota, International, the third largest counseling association in the world.
-Most recently, Dr. Storlie was awarded the National Career Development Association’s Diversity Initiative Award and was recognized as Kent State University’s Scholar of the Month in January of 2016.
-She was awarded the Martha Holden Jennings Foundation grant to research college and career readiness of underserved populations during the 2015-2016 academic year, and again in 2016-2017 to work with science teachers to promote STEM careers among marginalized youth.
+She is the President Elect for NCACES and is on the Executive Council for Chi Sigma Iota, International, the third largest counseling association in the world.
+Dr. Storlie was awarded the National Career Development Association’s Diversity Initiative Award in 2016 and was recognized as Kent State University’s Scholar of the Month in January of 2016.
+In 2017, she was awarded Outstanding Mentor of the Year for OACES and has been recently recognized as the recipient of KSU’s Advancing Diversity Award.
+She was granted the Martha Holden Jennings Foundation grant to research college and career readiness of underserved populations during the 2015-2016 academic year, and again in 2016-2017 & 2017-2018 to work with science teachers to promote STEM careers among marginalized youth.
 Her research centers on the career development of marginalized populations, specifically Latinos/as and those with disabilities, in addition to salient topics in leadership development and counselor preparation.
 As a Latina, she is focused on social justice and advocacy efforts to support culturally responsive evidenced based practices in college and career readiness.